cloudinary/cloudinary-vue/README.md

     ```bash
     vue add cloudinary
     ```
-- Set up your cloudName and pick the components to use (or use all 😃)
+- Set up your cloud name and pick the components to use (or use all 😃)
   ![Set up with cloudName and options](http://bit.ly/2WSKTf0)
 - A `cloudinary.js` file will be added to your src directory, same level with your `main.js` file.
 Feel free to customize it if you like.
 And have fun with Cloudinary! 🤟
 - More information on the plugin, check out [our Vue-CLI plugin for Cloudinary Repo](https://github.com/cloudinary/vue-cli-plugin-cloudinary)